lemlac/mulem/docs/reference.md

 ### Monadic Control Flow

-This blocks are for wrapping and unwrapping monadic types such as options `type?` and results `type!`.
+Error and null handling is done through the `try` and `opt` keywords.
+These blocks are for wrapping and unwrapping monadic types such as options `type?` and results `type!`.

 #### `try` / `except`